joshuaiz/template_old/readme.md

 I make no Bones (pun definitely intended) about Template copying a lot of what was included in Bones but wanted to customize it for my studio's workflow.
 This may or may not work for you.

-With that in mind, I've removed some things I never used in Bones (like Link Pages and tags on pages) and added some things in that I use often: more page templates, a custom post type plugin template, and some custom functions.
+With that in mind, I've removed some things I never used in Bones (like Link Pages and tags on pages, amongst others) and added some things in that I use often: more page templates, updated default font stack, a custom post type plugin template, and some custom functions.

 Edit this, fork it, change it, delete it - whatever.
 As Eddie might say: it's your world.
 But I hope you make something cool with it.